paolocaminiti/incremental-dom-jsonml/README.md

 Your DOM is expressed by nested arrays as a pure data structure.
 You can compose it exploiting the full expressiveness of the language, from pure functions to array extras, external libraries, ES6 goodness.

-Togheter with Incremental DOM allows for in place DOM mutations, which leads to declarative views.
+Togheter with Incremental DOM it allows in place DOM mutations, which leads to declarative views.

 ##### Live demos